bbauska/UofM-AdvStyling/readme.md

 ## Week4-23.
 Code with Me: Advanced Navigation

 Hi everybody, welcome back to another Code with Me.
-What I want to do today is take some code that you\'re really likely to find online.
-And that\'s the code for using Bootstrap to make a collapsible navigation menu (see end of module for source).
+What I want to do today is take some code that you&apos;re really likely to find online.
+And that&apos;s the code for using Bootstrap to make a collapsible navigation menu (see end of module for source).
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 314. example in codepen (193) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->